-The turn-on dependencies, as defined by the GPIO_SEQ_CONFIG command, establish additional gating conditions beyond what are configured in the ON_OFF_CONFIG command.
+The turn-on dependencies, as defined by the GPIO\SEQ\CONFIG command, establish additional gating conditions beyond what are configured in the ON\OFF\CONFIG command.
 When enabled, the dependencies must also be satisfied before a rail can be turned on.
 Once the rail is turned on, these turn-on dependencies become irrelevant and the stay-on dependencies assume influence over the rail behavior.
-This hand-off of dependencies into two groups, it is possible to allow the turn-on sequencing to differ from the turn-off sequencing.
+This hand-off of dependency occurs when the relevant voltage rail PowerGood threshold is satisfied.
+By splitting the dependencies into two groups, it is possible to allow the turn-on sequencing to differ from the turn-off sequencing.
 For example, this architecture allows the controlled voltage rails to turn on in a given order such as 1, 2, 3, and turn off in the opposite order: 3, 2, 1.